irtizaaah/little_cards-game/README.md

 # Little Cards
 [Try Me](https://irtizaaah.github.io/little-cards/)

 A web app card game where every card contains a question.
-The app locally splits and syncs a deck of cards between two people's devices without the use of a server.
+The app locally splits and syncs a deck of cards between two devices without the use of a server.